 The importance of writing

 Writing is one of the most important things to focus on while completing your college applications.
 Whether it’s your admission essay(s) or your letters of recommendation, focusing on writing is a must.
 The need to write the best college essay is quick to strike anxiety in a lot of students, but ensuring you follow the rules you already know and adding in your own touch of genius can make a major difference!
 Colleges look for creativity and personality in your essay—putting on a façade of a different, perfect person with no flaws is not what colleges look for.
 If you stay true to yourself, hold confidence in your abilities, and exercise what you already know, you can write the best essay you can!
-Many students who lag behind in GPA or test scores use their essay to convince college admission boards that they deserve a spot, and successes of this are found everywhere.
+Many students who lag behind in GPA or test scores use their essays to convince college admission boards that they deserve a spot, and successes of this are found everywhere.

-Some students decide to skip over letters of recommendations, but this part of your application gives rare insight from a close person who knows you and gives admission officers a look at who you are personally, how hard you work, and why you deserve to hold a spot at their college.
+Some students decide to skip over letters of recommendation, but this part of your application gives rare insight from a close person who knows you and gives admission officers a look at who you are personally, how hard you work, and why you deserve to hold a spot at their college.
 Recommendation rules vary, but the most common scenario requires any person who isn’t a family member or friend.
 This gives you the opportunity to ask a counselor, teacher, employer, colleague, or community member to write you a recommendation!
 Ensure that you ask someone who knows you well, and make sure they write about your personality as well as how you think.
 A recommendation that gives a vague depiction of you and could apply to a lot of other people will most likely fail to impress colleges.
-Don’t be afraid to give your writers a little guidance as well as plenty of time to work on their letter.
+Don’t be afraid to give your writers a little guidance as well as plenty of time to work on their letters.

 Related: Writing Habits to Kick Before Going to College